Hussain-Naik/PP3-Battleships/README.md

 ### Bugs and issues

 - ##### Solved bugs
+- AI sequence move stuck in infinite loop as larger ship near edge
     - Fix AI move for ship placement parallel next to edge or parallel adjacent to board edge by checking for unused successful hits in opposite direction
-- Fix ship rotation method to have a starting node pivot point as first node in list
+- AI move was incorrectly placed
     - Fix computer move as inverted col, row tuple
+- Random ship placement was placed on inverted axis
     - Fix random displacement for row and col by inverting ship size tuple.
-- Fix node location method to return correct sequence of col then row
 - Fix node display to show 'X' when used and occupied node
+    - Added logical if statement with and operand to include both used and occupied boolean expressions

 - ##### Unsolved bugs
 - No unsolved bugs